-- The bulletin is available on the Department for Communities website.
+- The bulletin is available here, a link to Housing Statistics can be found on the right hand side of the page.
 Hard copies are available from the Analytical Services Unit, Department for Communities, 1st Floor, Lighthouse Building, Gasworks Business Park, Ormeau Road, Belfast, BT7 2JB; Telephone - (028) 9082 9255; E-mail firstname.lastname@example.org

 - Further enquiries should be addressed to: